mightysabean/cv-templating/README.md

 ### Python

 If you are on Linux or Mac, you already have python (probably a 2.7.x version, but if it is a 3.5.x version, it is alright).
-If you are Windows user then [follow this instruction] (for what flavour to install, 2 or 3, see [related info](https://wiki.python.org/moin/Python2orPython3)).
+If you are a Windows user then [follow this instruction] (for what flavour to install, 2 or 3, see [related info](https://wiki.python.org/moin/Python2orPython3)).

 ### Python modules